How Too Much Information Can Overwhelm You

 - The depletion of our willpower

-- Get yourself one expert in the field you are learning or working, that you find trustworthy and admire, and then follow him.
+- Get yourself an expert in the field you are learning or working, find trustworthy and admire, and then follow him.
 Don’t overwhelm yourself with many experts.

 - Try to evade compulsive learning.
 Learn only the things you’re interested in and need.

-- Limit yourself from useless information sources which includes all kinds of different app notifications, news sites, etc.
+- Limit yourself from useless information sources, which include all kinds of different app notifications, news sites, etc.

 “What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.” – Herbert A. Simon, American economist, political scientist, cognitive psychologist.

-We have to limit the amount and content of the information we consume, so that we wouldn’t have to fight the consequences afterwards!
+We have to limit the amount and content of the information we consume so that we wouldn’t have to fight the consequences afterwards!
+Read more: Why is Microlearning an Effective Tool for Employee Development?